 Zoic Ether mountain bike shorts combine comfort, style, and function in an affordable and good-looking package.
 They’re available in four different colors, so you can choose the one that matches the color of your bike.

 Zoic Ether shorts are especially handy because they come with detachable padded bike shorts that feature a built-in chamois pad.
 It makes these shorts a lot more comfortable and suitable for different types of mountain biking.

 The outer shorts are made from durable ripstop nylon that can resist abrasions from falls, branches, and other elements.
 You can get the right fit easily thanks to an elastic waistband and hook-and-loop side tabs.

 Zoic Ether shorts also feature numerous side, front, and back pockets, most of which have secure zippers.
 You can carry your electronics safely in a specially designed rear thigh pocket.

-All in all, these are one of the best bike shorts because they cost little but offer a lot to mountain bikers, commuters, and gravel grinders.
+All in all, these are one of the best bike shorts for men because they cost little but offer a lot to mountain bikers, commuters, and gravel grinders.

 MSRP $90 on JensonUSA